FabianHahn/shoveler-spatialos/README.md

  - F10: Toggle between normal texture rendering and UV coordinate debug visualization mode.
  - F11: Toggle between windowed mode and fullscreen mode.

+## Architecture

+### Entity component system

+Shoveler comes with its own entity component system (ECS) that is [documented in the main shoveler repository](https://github.com/FabianHahn/shoveler#entity-component-system).
+In this projects, shoveler's ECS concepts are mapped onto SpatialOS concepts as follows:
+ - Shoveler's and SpatialOS's entity IDs are both 64-bit integers and are used interchangeably.
+ - There is a direct mapping between shoveler's component type IDs and SpatialOS component IDs defined [in the common worker library](workers/common/include/shoveler/spatialos_schema.h).
+ - Using the component ID mapping, a [schema generator](schema/schema_generator.c) uses shoveler's schema to generate a SpatialOS schema that is then compiled into a SpatialOS schema bundle.
+Shoveler's component type fields are used as SpatialOS component type fields.
+The only SpatialOS component field types used are the ones needed by shoveler component type fields.
+ - The game world is initialized using [seeder programs](seeders/) that write a SpatialOS snapshot with entities and components to later be loaded in a deployment.
+ - The [client](workers/client) executable uses a shoveler client system and shoveler's schema to create a shoveler world.
+Incoming ops from the SpatialOS worker SDK that add entities and components are then added to the shoveler world using the component ID mapping.
+Incoming component updates are translated into canonical shoveler component field updates.
+Non-canonical updates on authoritative components in the shoveler world are translated back into SpatialOS component updates that are sent back to the Runtime.
+This is how character movement works, which is currently client side authoritative.